- What causes infertility?

 Most couples have very high success with Day 3 embryo transfer, as well.
 We treat patients as individuals and try to determine the best means and type of embryo transfer for them.

-The cost of treatment is handled depending on the health insurance of the individual or couple seen in the Reproductive Medicine Center.
+The cost of treatment is handled depending on the health insurance of the individual or couple seen in the Reproductive Medicine Center, an off-campus department of Froedtert Hospital.
+(As an off-campus hospital department of Froedtert Hospital, patients will be billed accordingly.)
 In cases where health insurance does not cover the cost of fertility treatments, the individual or couple is asked to pay for treatment in advance.
 The clinic accepts personal checks and most major credit cards.
 As a general rule, the estimated cost of treatments is paid before any therapy begins.
 Graduated payments, as a rule, are not accepted.

 It is the responsibility of the individual or couple to check with their health insurance provider to see if a referral is needed and to obtain the referral before an appointment.
 If there are questions about the need for a referral, it is important to contact the insurance provider first.
 Because of the wide variety of insurance plans, our staff may not always be able to identify each case in which a referral is needed.

 Individuals and couples are asked to bring all medical records, ultrasounds scans, X-rays and other tests that have been preformed in relation to their fertility or unique medical problems.
-We strongly recommend that individuals or couples physically carry their medical records and images or photographs with them for their appointment.
+We strongly recommend that individuals or couples physically carry their medical records and images or photographs with them for their appointment or fax to 262-253-9221.

 Also, for infertile couples, the male partner should be prepared to provide a semen sample for analysis.
 We realize that most patients have had one or more semen analyses elsewhere.
 However, there are many variables at outside labs that may contribute to less than accurate results.
 Also, because sperm counts fluctuate daily, many sperm analyses are needed to get a sense of a man’s baseline parameters.